dolbyio-samples/rts-app-ios-viewer/KNOWN-ISSUES.md

 # Known Issues

-The issues are mainly found in the following areas:
+The issues are mainly found in the following areas

 * Audio in Bluetooth Headset is not supported on iOS devices.
 * Video is distorted in low resolution mode when live stream is broadcasted with VP8 video codec.